-Well, are you feeling optimistic, anxious, or furious about Covid-19 wedding rules?
+Well, the stark reality is you may feel optimistic, anxious, or furious about Covid-19 wedding rules.
 Perhaps your marriage legalities, processes, and paperwork for your civil union are finalised.

 However, you’re in a painful limbo about shortening the wedding guest list.
 So, don’t get worked up but work out a corona “pain” free big day with these easy tips.
 Here we go.

 4 types of guests you can invite to your wedding

 “A-List” wedding guests are close family, friends, and special loved ones like your great grandparents.
 Or you could invite the nanny that looked after you as a child.